vishalg2235/election-data/README.md

 In line 17: url = "http://www.indiavotes.com/pc/detail/78"+str(i)+"/58/16"
 Diffrent election data can be extracted by changing URL and looping 'i' through the whole sweep.

+Selenium and xlsxwriter can be easily installed using "pip install"